gaverhae/misc/books/2015/pro-android-web-game-apps-2012/summary/Chapter4.md

 Therefore, JavaScript code should terminate quickly.

-The broser model lets the programmer register callbacks for various events directly in JavaScript (e.g. `onload`, `onclick`), and JavaScript code can register its own callbacks based on future events (`onload` on `Image`), or just time passing (see [the `setTimeout` method][setTimeout]).
+The browser model lets the programmer register callbacks for various events directly in JavaScript (e.g. `onload`, `onclick`), and JavaScript code can register its own callbacks based on future events (`onload` on `Image`), or just time passing (see [the `setTimeout` method][setTimeout]).